Code-Institute-Submissions/Irish-Legends/README.md

 3. Scroll down to the **GitHub Pages** section.
 4. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**.
 5. On selecting **Master Branch** the page is automatically refreshed, the website is now deployed.
+6. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.
-6. A green box should appear with the following message `Your site is ready to be published at https://anabear.github.io/ZestyTails/.`
+7. A green box should appear with the following message Your site is published at `https://janabuckova.github.io/Irish-Legends/`

 For more information on how to deploy a website on GitHub, [please visit this website](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).